mahdiqb/mahdiqb/README.md

 ### The technologies I'm most familiar with:
 - Apache Spark: I used it on a daily basis for nearly four years (and so we know each other pretty well).
 - dbt: It's the tool I'm working with the most currently.
-I'm mainly working on defining and implementing standards, frameworks, and automations to better leverage dbt at scale.
+I'm mainly working on defining and implementing standards, frameworks, and automation to better leverage dbt at scale. ([Article from the Zendesk Engineering blog](https://zendesk.engineering/dbt-at-zendesk-part-i-setting-foundations-for-scalability-34b55e6a6aa1))
 - AWS Ecosystem: Worked on it for 2 years, for various data and ML projects (mostly worked with Glue, EMR, Athena, ECS, SageMaker, and the AWS CI/CD stack).
 - GCP Ecosystem: Using it currently on a daily basis (mostly working with BigQuery and GKE).
 - Hadoop: Worked with Hadoop data lakes for two and a half years (it was the ecosystem that first introduced me to distributed systems and the paradigms/concepts behind them).